autoguru-au/hotchocolate-polymorphic-ids/README.md

 ### What's supported?

-Currently only arguments / input fields that are annotated with the `[ID]` attribute will be picked up.
+Currently only arguments / input fields that are annotated with the `[ID]` attribute will be noticed and have support added for handling different ids.
 Specifically, the fluent-style declaration `.ID()` won't be handled right now; though support could be added for it in the future so shout out if you need it.